-Finally, there are consequentialist moral theories that accept the Total, or at least the Simple, value in the future as contributing (significantly) to the tragedy of human extinction.
+Finally, there are consequentialist moral theories that accept the Total, or at least the Simple, View and would thus see the loss of both an astronomical amount of quantitative and qualitative value in the future as contributing (significantly) to the tragedy of human extinction.
 There are strong reasons for endorsing such views.
 For example, according to Total and "Critical Level" Utilitarianism as well as Parfit's (2016) "Imprecise Lexical View," it is absolutely crucial to ensure that humanity does not go extinct, since an extinction event would permanently preclude the realization of such value.
 Unless there are extraterrestrials that could fill the universe with human-recognizable value in our absence, we ought to hyper-prioritize the avoidance of our collective demise.
 Indeed, if one combines the unique hazards hypothesis with the astronomical value thesis, one gets what could be called the "bottleneck hypothesis," which states the following: